 3. Eat Whole Foods: This is a lifestyle change to the way you eat and think about food, it is not just a short-term diet.
 Focus on eating more fruits, vegetables, whole grains, lean meats, and nuts, and less fatty meats, butter, sugar, salt, and processed foods.
 Research shows healthy, balanced nutrition helps you live longer and protects against heart disease, cancer, Parkinson’s, and Alzheimer’s disease.

 4. Stay Connected: There are numerous studies that show that those who have strong relationships with family, friends and their community are happier, have fewer health problems, and live longer.
 Studies also have proved social interactions reduce the risk of depression and dementia, as well as lower stress levels.
+For tips on staying connected during COVID-19, click here!

 5. Don’t Smoke: In order to live a long, healthy life it is important to stop smoking, or better yet, never start!
 Cigarettes, chewing tobacco, and other products with nicotine harm almost every organ in your body.
 These products are directly linked to heart disease, cancer, lung and gum disease, and many other health problems.

-6. Go To Annual Checkups: Visiting your doctor regularly helps them find potential health conditions or diseases before they become a problem.
+6. Go to Annual Checkups: Visiting your doctor regularly helps them find potential health conditions or diseases before they become a problem.
 Early detection also gives you the best chance for getting the right treatment and recovering quickly with less complications.
 Preventative care is incredibly important when it comes to healthy aging, so make this month the time to set up your annual health checkups and screenings.

 7. Stay Positive: Mayo Clinic research has proven that a positive attitude leads to a healthier life.
 Optimists have stronger immune systems, lower levels of cardiovascular disease and a longer life span when compared to pessimists.
 A positive outlook is not only good for your health, but it also improves productivity and performance in your everyday life.
 To learn how to achieve and maintain a positive attitude, click here!